kennysmithed/oels2020/oels_practical_wk8.md

 }
 ```

-This involves some slightly more complicated javascript than we have seen before, in particular the `await` stuff, but being able to specify your trial list ahead of time and save it as a CSV file is quite useful in general and something we will specifically need in the last practical of the course.
+Being able to specify your trial list ahead of time and save it as a CSV file can be useful and is something we will need again in the last practical of the course.

 ## Exercises with the confederate priming experiment code

 Attempt these problems.
 - Run the basic `conferedate_priming.html` experiment and look at the CSV and audio data files it creates.
 Check you can access the audio, and that you can see how the audio and the trial list link up.
-- Run it again and see what happens to the data from the second run - you may need to refresh your cyberduck window with the refresh button.
+- Run it again and see where the data from the second run is stored - you may need to refresh your cyberduck window with the refresh button.
 - The short trial list I built in `conferedate_priming.js` is for a confederate who uses both PO and DO descriptions.
 How would you change that trial list to model a DO-only confederate?
-- Now try running the `conferedate_priming_readfromcsv.html` experiment and run through some more trials (you don't have to do the whole experiment!).
+- Now try running the `conferedate_priming_readfromcsv.html` experiment - you don't have to work through the whole experiment, just a few trials!
 Again, check you can see your data on the server.
 - For this version of the experiment, how do you switch from an alternating to DO-only confederate?
 (Hint: this involves changing the name of the file used by the `read_trials_and_prepare_timeline` function in the very last line of the code).
-- Building on the previous question: how would you randomly allocate a participant to one of these two conditions?
+- Building on the previous question: how would you randomly allocate a participant to one of these two conditions, alternating vs DO confederate?
 (Hint: you could look at the `random_image_flip` function for inspiration).
 - For either of these experiments, figure out how to disable image preloading for the button images and re-run the experiment.
 Can you see the difference?
 If it works smoothly, try running the experiment in Chrome in Incognito mode, which prevents your browser saving images etc for you.
 Can you see the difference now?
 - [Harder, optional] Can you change the `random_wait` function so it generates longer waits early in the experiment and shorter waits later on?